OctopusDeploy/blog/blog/2019-11/implementing-db-deployment-process/index.md

 Octopus Deploy was added to v2 of automated database deployments.
 This was the deployment server we didn't know we needed.
 Having a deployment server enabled us to:

-- Simplify Team City, it only had to build and push a package to Octopus Deploy.
+- Simplify TeamCity, it only had to build and push a package to Octopus Deploy.
 - Use the same process and tooling in all environments.
 - Have an audit history of when a database change went out.
 Not only that, it provides the ability to know who deployed the change.

-Team City was simplified to two projects.
+TeamCity was simplified to two projects.

 ![](automated-database-deployments-v2-teamcity-overview.png)